 Not sure how to describe what you're looking for?
 No worries!
-Below I've described the two types of custom lettering that I provide, including some of the terms that are commonly used when discussing them.
-If you have any questions that aren't answered on this page, feel free to shoot me an email at email@example.com!
+Below I've detailed the two types of custom lettering that I provide, including some of the terms that are commonly used when discussing them.
+If you have any questions that aren't answered on this page, feel free to shoot me an email at firstname.lastname@example.org!

 The terms in bold are included in a glossary at the bottom of this page.

 Hand Drawn Lettering